Connecticut's 2nd congressional district

 Connecticut's 2nd congressional district is a congressional district in the U.S. state of Connecticut.
 Located in the eastern part of the state, the district includes all of New London County, Tolland County, and Windham County, along with parts of Hartford, Middlesex, and New Haven counties.
 Principal cities include Enfield, Norwich, New London, and Groton.

 The district is currently represented by Democrat Joe Courtney.
-With a Cook Partisan Voting Index rating of D+3, it is one of the least Democratic districts in Connecticut, a state with an all-Democratic congressional delegation.
+With a Cook Partisan Voting Index rating of D+4, it is one of the least Democratic districts in Connecticut, a state with an all-Democratic congressional delegation.

-Towns in the district
+Composition

-Hartford County – Enfield, Glastonbury (part), Marlborough, and Suffield.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), Connecticut's 2nd district contains all or portions of five planning regions and 64 municipalities.